Report a bonfire or smoke problem

 - Never leave a fire unattended or leave it to smoulder - put it out

 It is an offence to dispose of domestic waste in a way likely to cause pollution of the environment or harm to human health.
 In practice you should not burn waste that is likely to create excessive smoke or noxious fumes.
 If only dry garden waste is burnt, your bonfire should not cause a problem.

 We have alternatives for disposing of most materials.

 Rather than burning garden waste or putting food waste in the dustbin where it will end up buried or incinerated, a compost bin will produce useful soil conditioner, saving money on commercial products.
 View our Composting at home pages for more information.

 If furniture is in reasonable condition there are many charitable or council services that collect and re-use unwanted items.
 We offer a special uplifts service for old furniture.

 If bothered by smoke, approach your neighbour and explain the problem.
 You might feel awkward but they may not be aware of the distress they are causing and it will hopefully make them more considerate in the future.

-If this fails, you can report a problem with a bonfire online which is either on domestic ground or an unauthorised bonfire on public ground.
-Alternatively phone the Customer Service Centre on 01738 476476 but if your property is at risk, contact the Fire Brigade on 999.
+If this fails and the bonfire is either on domestic ground or an unauthorised bonfire on public ground, phone the Customer Service Centre on 01738 476476 but if your property is at risk, contact the Fire Brigade on 999.
 The Environmental Health Team will investigate your complaint and issue a notice under the Environmental Protection Act 1990 if they consider a nuisance is being caused.

 Anyone lighting a fire and allowing smoke to drift across a road faces a fine if it endangers traffic or causes injuries.
 If you see such an incident, contact Police Scotland on 101.